jensroth-git/matchstick-solver/README.md

 ## Features

 - Solve matchstick equations by moving 1 or more matchsticks
-- Support for digits 0-9 and operators +, -, *, /, =
+- Support for digits 0-9 and operators +, -, \*, /, =
-- Option to consider flipped solutions (e.g., 6 and 9 can be flipped)
+- Option to consider flipped solutions 180 degrees (e.g., 6 and 9 can be valid when flipped over etc.)
 - ASCII art visualization of matchstick patterns
 - Comprehensive solution steps